-Eye, Eye, Eye: What to Expect at Your Next Diabetes Eye Appointment
+What to Expect at Your Next Diabetes Eye Exam

 Do you regularly have your eyes checked, or is it a struggle to stay on top of your appointments?
-Maybe you've put off these regular eye exams over recent years.
+Maybe you have put off these regular eye exams in the past few years.
 Your medical team may be advising you to get routine exams and for good reason!
-These diabetes eye exams are important for protecting your eye health, especially with type 2 diabetes.
-These are common questions that you may have about diabetes eye exams.
+These diabetes-related eye exams are important for protecting your eye health, especially with type 2 diabetes.
+These are common questions you may have about these exams.

 What is a diabetes eye exam?

 One of the most important parts of this eye appointment is the examination of the blood vessels in the back of your eye.
 Most often, this is done by dilating your eyes with eye drops, but it can also be checked using a special machine.
-Sometimes, your optometrist or ophthalmologist may take photos of your eyes which is called retinal photography.2
+Sometimes, your eye doctor may take photos of your eyes, which is called retinal photography.2

 Why are diabetes eye exams important for me?